ml-research/pau/README.md

 	$ export PYTHONPATH="./"
 	$ python main.py --dataset mnist --optimizer adam --lr 2e-3

-	# DATASET is the name of the dataset, for MNIST use mnist and for FashionMNISt use fmnist
+	# DATASET is the name of the dataset, for MNIST use mnist and for Fashion-MNIST use fmnist
 	# OPTIMIZER
 	# LR